 Rick Beyer—Chief Executive Officer.
-Rick has a unique combination of experience in both higher education and business.
-A former college president and board governance chair, successful technology CEO, and senior operating executive of a $1 billion public company, Rick has consistently been at the forefront of industry-leading initiatives and has a successful history of leading organizations through change and growth.
+Rick has a unique combination of experience in higher education and business.
+A former college president and board governance chair, successful technology CEO, and senior operating executive of a $1 billion public company, Rick has consistently been at the forefront of industry-leading initiatives and has a successful history of navigating organizations through change and growth.

 Ryan Yamane—Chief Operating Officer.
 Ryan’s personal outside-the-box educational journey has given him unique insight into the changing landscape of higher education.
-After graduating homeschool high school, Ryan was able to forge his own unique college pathway with his BS in Business, completing his degree for less than $10,000.
-For more than ten years Ryan has sought to help other students do the same at colleges across the country.
+After graduating homeschool high school, Ryan was able to forge his own unique college pathway with his B.S. in business, completing his degree for less than $10,000.
+For more than ten years, Ryan has sought to help other students do the same at colleges across the country.

-Under Ryan’s leadership CollegePlus achieved world-class customer satisfaction rankings as measured by Net Promoter Scores.
+Under Ryan’s leadership, CollegePlus achieved world-class customer satisfaction rankings as measured by Net Promoter Scores.
 Most recently, he led the organization through a successful strategic market transition and now serves as Lumerit Education Chief Operating Officer.

 Woody Robertson—Chief Development Officer.
 Woody is a high-energy creative thinker with a proven track record of growing businesses.
 After experiencing first-hand the benefits of unbundling college and pioneering the methodologies of credit aggregation which he applied to his BSBA in Business Management, Woody co-founded Lumerit Education in 2004.
 Woody's role as a senior executive has involved driving the development of the organization from the ground up, performing roles in Operations, Admissions, and Marketing.
 He thrives in team-building and business development, along with connecting students and markets with attractive and viable solutions.